 I've linked to such a case for the Raspberry Pi 3 at the top of this guide -- it also comes with small aluminum heatsinks for the CPU and GPU, as the Pi 3 can get quite hot when emulating certain games.
 This case also gives you access to your GPIO pins if needed for other projects -- though these pins aren't used for this guide.

 If you want to go more retro, I also wrote a review of a Raspberry Pi mini NES case that's pretty neat!
 If you're using a Raspberry Pi Zero, you can also use an NES cartridge as a case for your RetroPie gaming rig.

 RetroPie is a software package for the Raspberry Pi that is based on the Raspbian OS, a Linux distribution.
 It combines a full suite of tools and utilities that will allow you to quickly and easily run retro game ROMs for various vintage gaming emulators.
 We're going to perform our RetroPie setup using an SD card image -- essentially a snapshot of an entire working installation of RetroPie rather than doing a manual RetroPie install.

 Because the Raspberry Pi doesn't have an internal hard drive, it uses a microSD card for storage of the entire operating system and all files contained therein.

-Download and unzip the latest RetroPie SD-Card Image.
+To set up RetroPie, Download and unzip the latest RetroPie SD-Card Image.
 There are two versions of the RetroPie SD-Card Image: